troydm/troydm.github.io/source/_posts/2013-07-22-writting-irc-bot-using-perl-5-and-poco-irc.markdown

 }
 {% endcodeblock %}

 Before bot accepts a command we need some way to check if person who is issuing a command is authorized to do so.
-I'm doing a simple check of full irc name that can be specified in configuration list option **authorizations**
+I'm doing a simple check of full IRC name that can be specified in configuration list option **authorizations**

 {% codeblock lang:perl %}